 Once filled out, click the Rename button to complete the process.

-Selecting the Move option will result in a pop-up dialog opening where the whole folder structure the user has created will be displayed.
+Selecting the Move option will result in a dialog opening where the whole folder structure the user has created will be displayed.
 This allows you to select the location you’d like to move the item to.
-The item you are wanting to move is always shown in bold text and will not be able to be selected.
+The item you are wanting to move is always shown in bold text.

 Move item dialog